Vinayakrevankar/dataviz-project-proposal-1/master.md

 Data Visualization Project

-Dataset Overview
+# Dataset Overview

 Dataset: The Nobel Prize Dataset (Kaggle)

 Coverage: 1901–2024
-Fields Include:
+Fields Include:<br>
-Prize category
+Prize category<br>
-Year
+Year<br>
-Laureate name
+Laureate name<br>
-Country
+Country<br>
-Prize share
+Prize share<br>
-Motivation text
+Motivation text<br>
-Gender
+Gender<br>
-Organization / affiliation
+Organization / affiliation<br>
 This dataset is ideal for visualization because it mixes categorical, temporal, geographic, and hierarchical data.

-2. Project Goals
+# Project Goals
-The project focuses on answering questions such as:
+The project focuses on answering questions such as:<br>
-Which countries have produced the most Nobel laureates?
+Which countries have produced the most Nobel laureates?<br>
-How have prize categories grown or changed over time?
+How have prize categories grown or changed over time?<br>
-Which categories dominate different decades?
+Which categories dominate different decades?<br>
-How do scientific categories compare to peace and literature?
+How do scientific categories compare to peace and literature?<br>
-What long-term global patterns are visible?
+What long-term global patterns are visible?<br>
-To answer these, I created a series of prototypes, each introducing different interactions and encoding techniques.
+To answer these, I created a series of prototypes, each introducing different interactions and encoding techniques.<br>

 ---